When Slow Corporations Take Over Swift Startups

 Not surprisingly Yahoo has degenerated even further ever since amid catastrophic privacy and security scandals.
 What’s the end of the story?

 Ironically they got taken over itself for cheap by the venerable Internet service provider Verizon.
-They also acquired AOL so that the old gatekeepers meet under a new roof.

 * (CC BY-SA 2.0) Creative Commons image by m01229